The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Antipasto and Antipasti are a traditional course in formal Italian meals and translate as 'before the meal' as they are usually before the primo course.
 Antipasto refers to one portion and Antipasti refers to more than one portion.
 This usually includes cured meats such as salami, pepperoni, prosciutto or mortadella.
 Rich cheeses such as fresh mozzarella, gouda, provolone or Parmigiana-Reggiano are also included.
 Seafood like shrimp, anchovies and salmon are sometimes included too.

 The first course, known as primo, is served as an appetiser and usually consists of rich pasta, soup or risotto.
 The main course is called il secondo and usually includes meat, fish or vegetarian.
 The dolce refers to the dessert and ends a traditional Italian meal.
 Coffee usually follows too.

-Lunches are not included and are usually taken as picnics or in a local cafe during the day.
+One lunch is included during our time in Motta Camastra where an impressive street lunch will be provided for us.
+Remaining lunches are not included and are usually taken as picnics or in a local cafe during the day.

 Please note: For later flight arrivals, dinner on arrival at the hotel will be a light meal consisting of items such as salad, cold meats and bread.